 Is God Calling You?

-Thirty-five years ago I answered the call to become commissioned as a Volunteers of America minister.
+Commissioned in 2008, I answered the call to become a Volunteers of America minister.
 There have certainly been times over the years when I’ve had questions and doubts about whether I was doing a good job at it — but I never doubted that God planted me in Volunteers of America to minister, in my own bumbling, fumbling way, to His most vulnerable children and those who care for them.
 So — How about you?
 Is God Calling You?